 It may have to be considered that Art.
-61 (3) EECC also foresees access obligations that subject to certain conditions being fulfilled - NRAs may impose regardless of any findings of significant market power ("symmetrical access regime").
+61 (3) EECC also foresees access obligations that - subject to certain conditions being fulfilled - NRAs may impose regardless of any findings of significant market power ("symmetrical access regime").

-The European Commission (DG Competition) has commissioned a study on best practice cases for implementing the State Aid Guidelines across Europe, which foresees an extensive data collection including access conditions and prices.
-Results should be available in Q3 2019.
+The European Commission (DG Competition) has commissioned a study on best practice cases for implementing the State Aid Guidelines across Europe, which foresees an extensive data collection exercise, including access conditions and prices.

 BEREC will have an information exchange with the Commission.
-Based on this and the results of the study it will be decided in Q3 whether additional information is required and if yes which data should be collected in a questionnaire from NRAs to best generate further insight on access regulation (including prices) based on EU State Aid rather than other access regimes.
+Based on this exchange and on the results of the study it will be decided whether additional information is required and if so, which data should be collected in a questionnaire from NRAs to best generate further insight on access regulation (including prices) based on EU State Aid rather than other access regimes.

+Deliverable (tentative)

-Deliverable (tentative): BEREC Report on Access Regulation (including prices) based on EU State Aid
+BEREC Report on Access Regulation (including prices) based on EU State Aid